Chart Color Schemes

 Nimbin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Nimbin, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.4% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro NSW's figures of 86.8% houses and 13.2% other dwellings.
+Nimbin's dwelling structure, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.8% houses and 13.2% other dwellings.
 Home ownership in Nimbin stood at 55.3%, with mortgaged dwellings at 24.3% and rented ones at 20.4%.
-The median monthly mortgage repayment was $1,199, lower than Non-Metro NSW's average of $1,452.
-The median weekly rent in Nimbin was $300, matching Non-Metro NSW's figure but significantly below the national average of $375.
-Nationally, Nimbin's mortgage repayments were notably lower than the Australian average of $1,863.
+The median monthly mortgage repayment was $1,199, below Non-Metro NSW's average of $1,452.
+Median weekly rent in Nimbin was $300, matching Non-Metro NSW's figure but significantly lower than the national average of $375.
+Nationally, Nimbin's mortgage repayments were well below the Australian average of $1,863.

 Frequently Asked Questions - Housing